thejpster/website/content/blog/blog-2024-09-29/index.md

 It can do integers too, so again, just five instructions to double four values and then perform four additions.

-If you want MVE without specifying that you have the Cortex-M55 (or Cortex-M85), it's the `+mve` flag for both kinds of MVE, or `+mve.fp` for just floating-point MVE.
+If you want MVE without specifying that you have the Cortex-M55 (or Cortex-M85), it's the `+mve` flag for integer MVE, and `+mve.fp` for floating-point MVE.

 Again, we have DSP enabled by default so it has the `sxtab` version of `i8_i16_add`.